iSanchezDev/Energy-Efficiency-Rating-CSS/README.md

-# energy-efficiency-rating-css
+# Energy Efficiency Rating CSS

-Here your energy efficiency rating in css
+Here your energy efficiency rating made in css

-<script async src="//jsfiddle.net/ISanchezDev/LdcLc06r/48/embed/js,html,css,result/dark/"></script>
+This tool was implemented on Enerwater.
+Some of projects that I did.

+A web app whitch allows you to know how efficient is the wastewater treatments plants.

+Catch the code in [jsfiddle](https://jsfiddle.net/ISanchezDev/LdcLc06r/48/)